Andrew Lees (vaccinologist)

-Personal background
+Early life and education

 Andrew Lees is the son of two scientists, Marjorie and Sidney Lees.
 He was born and raised in Newton, MA, except for four years in Hanover, NH.
-He lives in Silver Spring, MD, and is married to Julie Pierson Lees.
-They have two children.

-Education

-Lees graduated from Newton North High School in 1971 as school valedictorian.
-He received his Bachelors of Science in Chemistry from Harvey Mudd College in 1976.
+Lees graduated from Newton North High School in 1971.
+He received his Bachelor of Science in Chemistry from Harvey Mudd College in 1976.
 After receiving his undergraduate degree Lees attended Johns Hopkins University and completed his Ph.D. in biophysics in 1984.

 Career

-Early career

-Lees was a post-doctoral fellow (1985-1988) in the laboratory of Dr. Howard Dintzis.
-The work in the Dintzis’ lab centered on the Immunon model of the immune cell signaling around the synthesis of multivalent peptide constructs.
-He subsequently moved to the Uniformed Services University of the Health Sciences (Bethesda, MD) as a Research Instructor under Dr. Fred Finkelman and James J. Mond, although Lees’ laboratory work was in the National Institutes of Health Laboratory of Immunology headed by William E. Paul.
-There, under the guidance of Dr. John Inman, Lees learned bioconjugation, the linking together of biologically relevant molecules to increase their utility.
+Lees was a postdoctoral fellow (1985-1988) in the laboratory of Howard Dintzis.
+The work centered on the Immunon model of the immune cell signaling around the synthesis of multivalent peptide constructs.
+He subsequently moved to the Uniformed Services University of the Health Sciences (Bethesda, MD) as a Research Instructor under Fred Finkelman and James J. Mond, although Lees’ laboratory work was in the National Institutes of Health Laboratory of Immunology headed by William E. Paul.
+There, under the guidance of John Inman, Lees learned bioconjugation, the linking together of biologically relevant molecules to increase their utility.
 In 1992, Lees set up his own lab at the Uniformed Services University and it was there that he developed the CDAP chemistry for use in conjugate vaccines.
 The chemistry was licensed to GlaxoSmithKline through the Henry M. Jackson Foundation.
 From 1993-1999, Lees was also part-time at Virion Systems, Inc. (Rockville, MD).
 Lees was appointed associate research professor (Department of Medicine) at USUHS in 1998, and the School cited his work in vaccines in his Meritorious Service Award (1999).
 From 1999-2006 Lees was director of macromolecular sciences at Biosynexus, Inc.